 Student Worker Recruitment Instructions

-Class 5 Student Worker appointments are for active full and part time matriculated Rutgers University students.
+Class 5 Student Worker appointments are for active full matriculated Rutgers University students.
 These are opportunities for Rutgers students to gain meaningful work experiences that may be helpful to their current program.

 Duties vary by department, but student workers generally DO NOT TEACH within academic settings.